jakehschwartz/jakehschwartz/README.md

 ## I am [**Jake Schwartz**](https://jakehschwartz.com/)

-Engineering Manager at [Zignal Labs](https://www.zignallabs.com).
+Software Architect at [Zignal Labs](https://www.zignallabs.com).
 Interested in data pipeline and backend development with Scala, search using Elasticsearch, and food trucks!

 Follow me on social: